TotalHansson/School-Projects/README.md

 * OpenGL 4.0+

 1. Run `CMake ..` from *lab-env/build* folder
+2. Build project with your favorite compiler
-2. Executable is added to *lab-env/bin* (Set *lab-env/bin* as working directory if running from a debugger)
+3. Executables are added to *lab-env/bin* (Set *lab-env/bin* as working directory if running from a debugger)

 ## Catmull-Clark Subdivision